The Letters of John Houghton and Theodoric Loer

 Greetings to the Reverend Father Theodoric Loer, Vicar of the Carthusian Charterhouse, from John Houghton.

 And lastly dear Father, press on!
-Quickly bring what was started to completion.
-That is, do not let your devoted skill and diligence which you have shown thus far in relating the printed works of holy Denis to us grow lukewarm until we should merit to see every last work of his.
+Quickly bring to completion what was started.
+That is, do not let your devoted skill and diligence which you have shown thus far in publishing the printed works of holy Denis to us grow lukewarm until we should merit to see every last work of his.
 And have no doubt that you should receive from the holy Lord a surplus of heavenly blessings as a reward.
 And if only there were as abundant a supply of money for both of us as there is a pious good will to publish all his works—then I would anticipate with certainty that our ecstatic Denis would soon appear to mankind as a shining and splendid morning star.
 And he would put to flight that darkness of heretical depravity from many hearts, quickly bringing to them the true light of faith, adorned with righteous works.
 But enough of this.
 From the heart of the most sweet Savior, farewell dear Father.

 From our Charterhouse near London in England, July 23, 1532.